zama-ai/concrete-ml/docs/developer-guide/fhe-op-graphs.md

 When the op implements operations that mix the various scalars in the input encrypted tensor, the operation cannot fuse, as table lookups are univariate.
 Thus, operations such as `QuantizedGemm` and `QuantizedConv` return `False` in `can_fuse`.

 Some operations may be found in both settings above.
-A mechanism is implemented in Concrete-ML to determine if the inputs of a `QuantizedOp` are produced by a unique integer tensor.
+A mechanism is implemented in Concrete ML to determine if the inputs of a `QuantizedOp` are produced by a unique integer tensor.
 Therefore, the `can_fuse` function of some `QuantizedOp` types (addition, subtraction) will allow fusion to take place if both operands are produced by a unique integer tensor:

 ```python
 def can_fuse(self) -> bool: